demisto/content/Packs/GoogleChat/Integrations/GoogleChat/README.md

 In the Server Configuration section, verify that the value for the `instance.execute.external.INTEGRATION-INSTANCE-NAME` key is set to true.
 If this key does not exist:

 1. Click **+ Add Server Configuration**.
-2. Add **instance.execute.external.integration-instance-name** and set the value to true.
+2. Add **instance.execute.external.integration-instance-name** and set the value to true. <br/>
+See the [following refernce](https://xsoar.pan.dev/docs/reference/articles/long-running-invoke) for more information.

 ## Create Google Chat App